google/WebFundamentals/src/content/en/showcase/2015/adsy_me.md

 ### What worked really well during development?

-Tough question because, to be honest, it's not that easy (1) to properly develop for the web (2) to find the right talents who master JS & HTML5 at an execution level matching our requirements (3) to attract those talents to a bootstrapped startup who can't afford Silicon Valley salaries.
+Tough question because, to be honest, it's not that easy (1) to properly develop for the web (2) to find the right talent who grasps JS & HTML5 at an execution level matching our requirements (3) to attract those talents to a bootstrapped startup who can't afford Silicon Valley salaries.